ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 )

 The purpose of this note is to evaluate the advantages and disadvantages of using signed or unsigned integers, mainly for indexing operations.
 Both variants work and all problematic code snippets can be fixed using either type.
 They are what multiple authors and commentators could call "bad code, bad programmer".
+But both families of types have problem areas and errors can occur with both [(34)](https://youtu.be/Fa8qcOd18Hc?t=3080).
 The aim has been to find examples where the straight-forward way to write something produces unexpected and incorrect behavior.
 If what the code says, or at least implies after a quick glance, isn't what the code does then there is a deeper problem than just "bad code, bad programmer".
 Real-world programmers writing real-world programs tend to have other concerns in mind than the minutiae of integer implicit conversion rules and overflow semantics.